schneiderklaus/ndnSIM-routing/README.md

 # Implementation of LFID (Loop-Free Inport-Dependent) Routing

 LFID (Loop-Free Inport-Dependent) Routing extends the ndnSIM route calculation to provide many more loop-free paths/nexthops than existing work.
-The only constraint is that the forwarding strategy has to exclude the incoming interface at each router.
+The only constraint is that the forwarding strategy has to exclude the incoming interface at each node.
+TODO: Include reference to tech report.

 This provides a much better trade-off than the existing route calculation algorithms: